matheusfbosa/outbox-pattern-demo/README.md

 ## Microservices

 ### `order`
-- A REST API to create and publish orders the Outbox Pattern.
+- A REST API to create and publish orders using the Outbox Pattern.

 ### `shipment`
 - A Kafka consumer that listens for new orders.